davidthewatson/davidthewatson.github.io/src/essays/writing/technology/linux/top_3_linux_distros_2022.md

 No matter.
 Garuda is the path to indescribable speed, power, and simplicity that comes from being able to manage a large number of windows on a large display without your brain running out of stack space or reaching for a mouse or touchpad.

-Put simply, Garuda Sway scales window management on the dektop to enable humans to master desktop information in a way that few have since the [200 points of light demo](https://www.youtube.com/watch?v=H5-T_S50Sr4) and [successive desktop research](https://dl.acm.org/doi/pdf/10.1145/191666.191676?casa_token=aYR2BhoLpPoAAAAA:yHrKxnjyqz9Oms335i-5OPLk5EPlXxBSGzCLkCui9ScA-kE5pepdY3Y2AhTPIn9kIoKcFFaf0wuKdw) thirty years ago.
+Put simply, Garuda Sway scales window management on the dektop to enable humans to master desktop information in a way that few have since the [200 points of light demo](https://www.youtube.com/watch?v=H5-T_S50Sr4) and [successive desktop research](https://www.microsoft.com/en-us/research/wp-content/uploads/1998/01/p153-robertson.pdf) thirty years ago.

+If you think about it, the only thing that [sway](https://swaywm.org/) is missing in this iteration, is a keybinding to invoke zoom mode within a particular window or frame such that the set of tabs (or stack) if you will, is fully visualized in a rich way, and zoomable in z-order.

+[Ben Bederson's group at U Maryland](https://hcipioneers.wordpress.com/portfolio/bederson-ben/) had researched [Pad++](http://www.cs.umd.edu/hcil/pad++/) and [Piccolo](http://www.cs.umd.edu/hcil/piccolo/index.shtml) twenty-five years ago.

+Adapted for the modern computing environment, you could combine that interaction with a gesture and keybinding where the rendering instantaneously scales to large numbers of spatial objects.

+It's actually sad that these ideas never reached mobile, where gestures play a larger, if more troubling role.